Humane Slaughter Association: History

 The Council of Justice to Animals (CJA) was founded at a meeting held on 17 January 1911 to improve humane methods for the slaughter of livestock and address the killing of unwanted pets.
 The original founders were Netta Ivory, and Nancy Price.
 The CJA advocated for livestock to be shot in the head with the RSPCA Humane Killer and other bolt pistols rather than a poleaxe which they described as a "cruel weapon".

 The Duchess of Portland was elected President, physician Charles Reinhardt was Chairman and Robert Stewart was secretary.
 Their office was located on Old Burlington Street.
 Novelist Thomas Hardy was a member of the committee.
 The CJA worked with the Humane Slaughter of Animals Association which was co-founded by Norman Child Graham in 1920.
 Violet Wood was appointed secretary of the Council of Justice for Animals in 1920.
 Wood visited slaughterhouses to kill bulls with a pistol to demonstrate it was more humane than using a poleaxe.
 By 1927 she was credited with introducing the "humane killing of animals for food into nearly every capital of Europe, and from statistics she calculates that in Rome alone, as a result of her demonstrations there, 120,000 animals annually are killed humanely".

-In 1928, the organisations amalgamated as the Council of Justice for Animals and the Humane Slaughter Association, which is most often called "the HSA".
-On 1 April 2016 the Humane Slaughter Association became a charitable incorporated organisation and the Council of Justice for Animals was dropped from the name.